 Children who have constipation that lasts for a short time usually don’t have complications.
 However, avoiding or delaying a bowel movement may lead to

 Complications of long-lasting constipation, especially in older children, may include

 What are the symptoms of constipation in children?

-- stand on tiptoes and then rock back on his or her heels
+- standing on tiptoes and then rocking back on his or her heels

 - blood in his or her stool